boring-dragon/jinas.me/content/posts/bot-to-automatically-predict-world-cup-score-purplelane-app.md

 ![telgram bot](/telegramss.png)

-So I made the bot in like few hours & I initially made it to predict only the last 2 mins before prediction closes but that had a major flaw when sometimes when the cron job failed.
+So I made the bot in like few hours & I initially made it to predict only the last 2 mins before the prediction closes but that had a major flaw when sometimes when the cron job failed.
 I instead then changed the bot to predict the current score every 2 mins until the prediction close time.
-I got lot of points and even some how it was able to reach the leaderboard.
+I got a lot of points and even somehow I was able to reach the leaderboard.

 ![Leader board](/leaderboard_22.png)

-I think if the bot was active from the beginning of world-cup I would have had a change to win some goodies.
+I think if the bot was active from the beginning of world-cup I would have had a chance to win some goodies.
 But it was just unpredictable in the knock-out matches & most matches after that.
 But it was a really fun experiment regardless.

 Below is the link to the GitHub repo of the project.
 Don't mind the messy code I was in a rush.